Safer Conception for Women Study – Understanding use of Periconception PrEP: The ZINK Study “Protect yourself before pregnancy”

 Prospective Evaluation of Postpartum Engagement in HIV Care

 PEPEHC study aims to estimate the rate of attrition from HIV care and to identify factors associated with attrition form and retention in HIV care during postpartum period.
 This study will enrol 500 pregnant women, living with HIV and diagnosed during the current pregnancy.
 Participant will be followed up over a period of two years.
-Field work will commence in February 2018.
+Field work commenced in February 2018.

 NIH – National Institute of Health (R01: MH112385-01)